JulianKeller/webapp320/README.md

 # Budget Forecast
 ## Description
 A web application that helps people with budgeting.
-Users will be able to create their own budget, place them into categories, as well as add money to the budget.
+Users are able to create their own budget to which they can add expenses and goals.

-## Current Milestone
+## Current Phase
-Development Phase
+Testing Phase

 ## TODO
 - [x] Finish Mockup for each of our sites